dejwk/roo_display/doc/programming_guide.md

 ![img61](images/img61.png)

 If you look at the implementation of the `BackgroundFilter` or the `ForegroundFilter`, you will notice that they are specialization of the `BlendingFilter` class, defined in `roo_display/filter/blender.h`:

 ```cpp
 using BackgroundFilter = BlendingFilter<BlendOp<BLENDING_MODE_SOURCE_OVER>>;
 ```

-From this definition, it is clear that you can specialize `BlendingFilter` to use any blending mode you need.
+From this definition, you can see how to specialize `BlendingFilter` to use any blending mode you need.
 You can also chain more than one filter, thus creating complex rasterizable composition stacks.

 ### Using 'write-once' mode (experimental)